 Though this one year full-time residential program was launched less than a decade back, it has become quite popular.
-The total intake is 85 and very less compared to ISB.
-Though the lower age limit is fixed at 27, the class has a higher work experience with an average of around 9.5 years for the top programs like IIMA-PGPX and IIMB-EPGP.
+The total intake is around 140 and very less compared to ISB.
+The class average age is about 32 years and work experience averages around 8.7 years for the top programs like IIMA-PGPX and IIMB-EPGP.

 The PGPX program comprises of a six course structure beginning with the induction and ending with the capstone.
 It includes the building blocks (management fundamentals), electives and a two-week long international immersion.

 The focus of the course is on leadership positions, strategic training and general management with electives available in other areas as well.
 It prepares professionals to effectively manage day-to-day situations by widening their perspectives and gives them diverse business exposure through case studies.

 The intake for IIM’s other well-known programs for executives is 70 for the IIMB-EPGP and shy of 70 for IIMC-PGPEX program.

 Due to limited intake capacity, you’d need a good GMAT score and a strong application to get into the best programs.
 Other similar programs include IIM Lucknow’s IPMX and IIM Indore’s EPGP.

 ISB’s Hyderabad campus came into existence around a decade and a half back in 2001 and had at one point of time become the most sought after one year program comparable with international MBA education.
 ISB has a sprawling self-sufficient campus with residential and recreational facilities within.